Tritonia cedarmontana

-Tritonia cedarmontana is a perennial flowering plant and geophyte belonging to the genus Tritonia and is part of the fynbos.
+Tritonia cedarmontana is a species of flowering plant in the family Iridaceae.
+It is a perennial geophyte and is part of the fynbos ecoregion.
 The species is endemic to the Western Cape and occurs on the southern Cederberg.
 Here the species has a range of less than 20 km² and the single population occurs in a gorge where it grows on the slopes.